Chance Nolan: Oregon State

 Nolan was named to the Johnny Unitas Golden Arm Award Watch List during the 2022 preseason.
 Nolan opened up the 2022 season with a good performance, completing 14 of his 23 passes for 251 yards and two touchdowns with two interceptions, leading the Beavers to a win their opening game 34–17 against Boise State.
 In week two, Nolan again had a good performance going 14 for 27 on his passing attempts for 219 yards and a touchdown, to help Oregon State win again, beating Fresno State 35–32.
 In week three, Nolan would have one of the best performances of his career throwing for 276 yards and four touchdowns, while also adding a rushing touchdown, as he helped the Beavers dominate Montana State 68–28.
 Nolan struggled in week four, completing 17 of his 29 passes for 167 yards and four interceptions, as Oregon State lost versus USC 17–14.
 Nolan again struggled in week five completing two of his seven passing attempts for 26 yards and two interceptions.
 Nolan exited the game in the first quarter as the Beavers went on to lose 42–16 against Utah.
 Nolan missed the team's next game against Stanford with a neck injury.
 Nolan did not play in any more of the team's games as backup quarterback Ben Gulbranson took over as the starter.
 Nolan finished the 2022 season completing 66 of his 111 passes for 939 yards and seven touchdowns to eight interceptions, while also rushing for 75 yards and a touchdown.
 After the conclusion of the 2022 season Nolan announced that he had entered the transfer portal.
 Nolan finished his career at Oregon State completing 316 of his 520 passes for 4,153 yards and 32 touchdowns to 20 interceptions, while also adding 508 rushing yards and five touchdowns.

 TCU

 On April 25, 2023, Nolan announced that he had decided to transfer to TCU where he was expected to compete for the starting job in 2023.
 However, Nolan left the team before the end of fall camp, never suiting up for the Horned Frogs.

 Baseball career

+New York Yankees

 On January 28, 2025, Nolan signed a minor league contract with the New York Yankees as a pitcher.
+He made 16 appearances for the rookie-level Florida Complex League Yankees, posting a 1-1 record and 1.50 ERA with 12 strikeouts over 18 innings of work.
+On March 22, 2026, Nolan was released by the Yankees organization.

+Glacier Range Riders

+On March 25, 2026, Nolan signed with the Glacier Range Riders of the Pioneer League.
+On May 15, he was placed on the 60-day injured list.